 Your blood carries oxygen, important nutrients, and disease-fighting antibodies all through your body to keep it healthy and free from infection.
-If it cannot travel freely, cells cannot survive—infection can set in and tissue begins to die.
+If blood cannot travel freely, cells cannot survive, infection can set in and tissue begins to die.
 This is a condition called gangrene.
 It can actually occur internally, however it most commonly affects the extremities, since they are the farthest for blood to reach.

 Anything that impedes blood flow can increase your risk of developing gangrene.
 Those with underlying conditions like diabetes, atherosclerosis, peripheral arterial disease, and Raynaud’s phenomenon are all highly susceptible.
 Smoking and obesity can also contribute to developing the condition, as can certain medications.